Riddle me this, savvy investor: When is good news actually bad news?

 But not just any fund will do.
 As part of the Fool's fund research team, I'm constantly on the lookout for:

-Strategic tenacity: With growth investing pretty much in the doldrums since the market melted down in early 2000, we're especially interested in growth funds led by managers who have stuck to their guns during this downturn, snapping up the companies they like at substantial discounts to their earnings-growth potential.
-After all, investing in otherwise rock-solid companies when their area of the market has fallen from favor means managers are buying quality at discounted prices.
+1. Strategic tenacity: Growth investing has been in the doldrums since the market melted down in early 2000.
+In this climate, we're especially interested in growth funds led by managers who have stuck to their guns during this downturn, snapping up the companies they like at substantial discounts to their earnings-growth potential.
+After all, when their area of the market falls out of favor, otherwise rock-solid companies can offer managers high-quality investments at discounted prices.

-Healthy skepticism: Managers who fall in love with a stock's "story" don't make the cut.
+2. Healthy skepticism: Managers who fall in love with a stock's "story" don't make the cut.
 When it comes to growth investing in particular, it's too easy to become overly wowed and fall prey to "irrational exuberance."
 (See the late 1990s for the gory details.)
-With that in mind, we want growth managers to be as unemotional about their work as possible -- and to have defined sell criteria.
-Yes, we should all be inclined to let our winners run.
-We shouldn't, however, let them run away.
+With that in mind, we want growth managers to be as unemotional about their work as possible, and to have defined sell criteria.
+Yes, we should all be inclined to let our winners run -- but we shouldn't let them run away.

-Intelligently placed bets: Risk is baked into growth investing, and because we want to beat the market and get a good night's rest, we favor managers who run intelligently diversified portfolios.
+3. Intelligently placed bets: Risk is baked into growth investing, and because we want to beat the market and get a good night's sleep, we favor managers who run intelligently diversified portfolios.
 We're not averse to funds that pack considerable sums into individual names or certain areas of the market.
 But at the same time, you likely won't find us recommending, say, a tech-sector fund, either.
-There are smarter ways of getting the growth job done.
+There are smarter ways to get the growth job done.

 Speaking of which ...

-This is adapted from a Shannon Zimmerman article originally published on Jan.
+This is adapted from a Shannon Zimmerman article, originally published Jan.
 16, 2007.
 It has been updated.

-Fool analyst Adam J. Wiederman is a daredevil with brains and owns no shares of any company mentioned above.
-Dell is an Inside Value recommendation.
-Dell, eBay, and Yahoo! are Stock Advisor recommendations.
+Fool analyst Adam J. Wiederman thinks of himself as a daredevil with brains.
+He owns no shares of the companies mentioned above.
 Akamai is a Rule Breakers recommendation.
+CarMax is an Inside Value choice.
+UPS is an Income Investor selection.
 You can check out the Fool's strict disclosure policy by clicking right here.